30platforms/30platforms/content/post/building-a-hangman-game-with-vue-js.md

 You can find the source code for building the Hangman game at [github.com/30platforms/vue-hangman-game](https://github.com/30platforms/vue-hangman-game) and at [codepen/30platforms](https://codepen.io/30platforms/pen/MGNaOm).

+Also, here's a [full video walkthrough](https://www.youtube.com/watch?v=y4yf5DRJI6k) of building this app.

-The following sections look at these core Vue concepts in a little more detail and explain how they are used in the Hangman game.
+The following sections look at the above core Vue concepts in a little more detail and explain how they are used in the Hangman game.

 ### Declarative Rendering with Lists